Vicodin Addiction Treatment & Rehabs Near Me

 Outpatient rehab programs, on the other hand, allow patients to receive top-quality treatment while still participating in their regular duties at work, school, or home.3 Patients still receive effective group and individual therapy sessions while living at home and following their daily routines.
 Outpatient treatment varies in intensity and time commitment, and generally lasts at least 6 months (longer if needed) to provide the optimal benefits to each patient.
 The various forms of outpatient rehab—partial hospitalization programs, intensive outpatient programs, etc.—offer a continuum of treatment intensity to meet the individual needs of each patient.3 Outpatient treatment is beneficial to those with very busy schedules, those who cannot take time off work or other commitments to attend inpatient treatment, and those with supportive relationships with family and friends.3

-Which Vicodin Rehab is Right for Me?
+Which Vicodin Rehabilitation Program is Right for Me?